mikechow1/mikechow-blog/_posts/blog/2016-08-02-RecordCollection.md

 5. If value is empty (""), delete the given prop property from the album.*

 ### Approaching the Problem
-Expect to be stuck as FCC at first try.
+Expect to be stuck at first try.
 It's totally normal.
 Better to draw a dragram or a table or whatever before actual coding as the requirements here are hard to swollow at first.
+Once you have it in drawing, it's earier to tickle.

+The question is really about testing your concept on object, properties, array, if/else statements and how to use the !== and ! operators.

-### You will need:
+### Requirements
 * if/else statments to check all 4 scenarios
-* The [`Push()`] Method
+* The `Push()` Method
 * The [`delete`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/delete) Operator

 ### Steps